GoldenEye (song): Critical reception

-Larry Flick from Billboard described "GoldenEye" as a "gloriously over-the-top James Bond theme" and a "tingly, feline performance" by Turner.
+Larry Flick from Billboard praised "GoldenEye" as a "gloriously over-the-top James Bond theme" and a "tingly, feline performance" by Turner.
 He found that producer Nellee Hooper "captures the essence of the movie, wrapping the track in sweeping strings and horns that are fondly reminiscent" of the 1964 movie Goldfinger, and added that U2's Bono and the Edge "get in on the fun, writing a tune that's fraught with cryptic lyrical twists and romantic intrigue."
-James Masterton for Dotmusic said that "like most Bond themes it tends towards the sweeping style of the early John Barry efforts yet still manages to retain its own identity."
+James Masterton for Dotmusic wrote that "like most Bond themes it tends towards the sweeping style of the early John Barry efforts yet still manages to retain its own identity."
 Nisid Hajari from Entertainment Weekly stated that the James Bond myth "certainly allows for the trinity of Sex, Danger, and Elegance to verge on melodrama."
 He noted the song's "self-conscious vocals and maudlin horns and strings", that "blithely crosses the line".
+A reviewer from Liverpool Echo felt that Turner "manages to sound like Shirley Bassey".

-A reviewer from Liverpool Echo commented that Turner "manages to sound like Shirley Bassey".
 David Cook from The Michigan Daily wrote that "it's amazing how similar this song sounds to other opening songs from previous James Bond movies — there must be some magic formula to making all of the sound so Bondlike."
-Pan-European magazine Music & Media deemed it a "perfect candidate" for the soundtrack of 007's "latest adventure", stating that Turner "and her raw R&B power easily fit in the Shirley Bassey tradition."
+Pan-European magazine Music & Media named it a "perfect candidate" for the soundtrack of 007's "latest adventure", stating that Turner "and her raw R&B power easily fit in the Shirley Bassey tradition."
 They also noted that the composers "stayed close to the traditional James Bond sound".
-Music Week rated the song five out of five, writing that the singer's voice "soars above a swirling orchestra in this powerful single with a classic Bond feel."
-Jeff Farance from The News-Journal, while reviewing the movie, said that the title sequence is "pure Bond, with Tina Turner belting out the title song in the grand tradition of magnificent music for 007."
+Music Week gave the song a top score with five out of five, writing that the singer's voice "soars above a swirling orchestra in this powerful single with a classic Bond feel."
+Jeff Farance from The News-Journal, while reviewing the movie, felt that the title sequence is "pure Bond, with Tina Turner belting out the title song in the grand tradition of magnificent music for 007."
+Mark Sutherland from NME said that "Tina Turner turns in the traditional Shirley Bassey-esque theme with a performance so dramatic that there's no way anything on screen will ever be able to match it."
+Gill Whyte from Smash Hits gave "GoldenEye" four out of five, writing, "Lordy, this could have all gone so horribly wrong — but it didn't!
+Instead it's Bondastically brilliant. it's got the lot: big old sexy vocals, cool jazzy bits and bewitching lyrics.
+The name's Surprised, Pleasantly Surprised."

 Music video

-The accompanying music video for "GoldenEye" was directed by English film director Jake Scott and made its debut at the end of October 1995.
-It features Sudanese model Alek Wek.
+The accompanying music video for "GoldenEye" was directed by English film director Jake Scott and edited by David D. Williams.
+It was produced by Caroline True and Ellen Jacobson-Clarke, and made its debut at the end of October 1995.
+The video features Turner, wearing a long white strapless dress, either sitting on a chair or walking on a catwalk in front of a large golden eye.
+In between there are several scenes from the movie.
+The video also features Sudanese model Alek Wek.